peterldowns/peterdowns.com/md/first-time-with-pypi.md

 I've never run into this issue, but if you're having trouble this might help.

+[James Stidard](https://github.com/jamesstidard) has reported that this escaping behavior has been patched and is no longer necessary.
+If you're seeing an error with a response code of `403: Invalid or non-existent authentication information`, try un-escaping the percent signs in your password.

 [Andrew Farrell](http://amfarrell.com/) points out that if your password includes spaces, make sure not to quote it.
 For example, if your password is `correct horse battery staple`: